 You can also use a water soluble type fertilizer.
 Mix it according to the manufacturer's directions and apply it when you water your broccoli plants.
 You can use a hose end sprayer or mix the product in a jug or watering can.
 If you decide to use a water soluble product, start fertilizing broccoli plants as soon as you transplant them.

-We scatter a balanced granular fertilizer in our broccoli patch about a week before we transplant our seedlings.
+In our own garden, we scatter a balanced granular fertilizer in our broccoli patch about a week before we transplant our seedlings.
+We like to use a 10-10-10 formula and we apply it at a rate of about 1 pint per 100 square feet.
 We also scatter in some lime.
 We water it all in and then till the soil one last time right before we plant.
 After that, we switch to a water soluble fertilizer and apply it about once a month.